flyway/boxfuse.com/getstarted/play.md

 ---
 ![Play](/assets/img/play.png)

 This tutorial will get you started with Boxfuse and Play.
-It should take you about **5-10 minutes** to complete.
+Together we'll create a new Play app, deploy it to AWS and update it with zero downtime.
+Altogether this should take you about **5-10 minutes** to complete.

 ## Prerequisites